its-Shivam732/cs480/README.md

 #### General User Actions
 - Register and log in to the platform.
-- Manage personal profiles, including preferences and contact details.
+- Manage personal profiles, user can edit its own user details.

 #### Booking Actions
 - Browse and book travel packages.
-- Track booking status and details.
+User can browse various travel package and can book any package from the list.
+-
+- #### Itinerary Exploration
+- User can view detailed itineraries, including sub-activities associated with each package.

 #### Payment Actions
-- Complete secure payments for bookings.
+- After booking user can complete secure payments for bookings.
+User can also see the payment status (eg Success/Failed)
-- Monitor payment status (e.g., Success, Failed).

 #### Review Actions
-- Submit and view reviews for travel packages.
+- User can submit and view reviews for travel packages.

 #### Rewards Actions
-- Track rewards points and redeem them.

-#### Itinerary Exploration
-- View detailed itineraries, including sub-activities.
+- After user succesfully books a package, predifined reward points are automatically added to its account which it can redeem in next booking.

 ### Admin-Specific Actions